LRett09/game-dev-l2025/README.md

 ### Title
 1. Continued to work on and finished CSS assignment
-1. Added a way to acsess journal on index
+1. Added a way to acsess journal on index, then realized that that didnt make sense but it didnt work anyway so its chill 1.
-1.

 </details>